-To file a dispute by phone, call 1-866-349-5191.
+To submit a dispute by phone, call the Equifax dispute phone number: 1-866-349-5191.
 The hours of operation are Monday through Friday from 8 am to 8 pm (Eastern Standard Time).
-It’s also a good idea to have your credit report handy, along with pen and paper to jot down instructions on where to send any supporting documentation.
+It’s also a good idea to have your credit report handy, along with pen and paper, to jot down instructions on where to send any supporting documentation.

 What to Expect After a Dispute Has Been Filed

-Once a dispute has been filed, Equifax has 30 days to investigate and respond.
+Once you file a dispute, Equifax has 30 days to investigate and respond.

-If they rule in your favor, the information will be removed from your credit report.
-You’ll also receive a written notice detailing the outcome along with an updated copy of your credit report.
+If the credit bureau rules in your favor, the information will be removed from your Equifax credit report.
+You’ll also receive a written notice detailing the outcome along with an updated Equifax credit report.

 You should also know that the negative entry will be removed if the creditor fails to respond to your claim or provide adequate proof that what they’ve reported is correct.